keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 In other words, you should be able to see the application trace as well as the workload trace contain the defined metadata as key-value attributes.

-## Conclusion
+## What's next?

 Congratulations!
-You've learned how to use `KeptnAppContext` to add metadata to applications and their traces.
+You've learned how to use the `KeptnAppContext` CRD to add metadata to applications and their traces.
 This can be valuable for understanding the context of your traces and establishing connections between different versions and stages of your application.

-What's next?
 Explore more about [traces on Keptn](./otel.md).
 The paragraph on
 [linking traces between different application](./otel.md#advanced-tracing-configurations-in-keptn-linking-traces)